 Boiled red potatoes are a simple side dish to create on the fly.
 Delicious when painted with butter and parmesan, or seasonings can be customized to your tastes.

-Boiled red potatoes are an almost effortless side dish that allows for infinite possibilities.
-The potatoes are simmered in water until hot and tender then can be tossed with butter, salt, and flavorings of your choice, such as Parmesan or your favorite seasoning blend.
+Boiled red potatoes are one of the easiest ways to prepare a delicious side dish.
+Best of all, it allows for infinite possibilities.
+The potatoes are simmered in water until hot and tender then can be tossed with butter, salt, and flavorings of your choice, such as Parmesan, fresh herbs, or your favorite seasoning blend.

 Red Potato Substitutions

-Boiling red potatoes for a side dish works particularly well when using baby reds.
+Boiling red potatoes for a side dish works particularly well when using baby red potatoes or new potatoes.
 Since they are smaller in size, baby reds boil quicker and are already practically bite-sized to eat.
 However, you can use traditional red potatoes as well, just expect them to take longer to cook.
-Alternatively, you can substitute Yukon gold potatoes which have a similar flavor and waxy texture.
+Alternatively, this works with any waxy potato, so you can substitute Yukon gold potatoes which have a similar flavor and creamy texture.

 How long to boil red potatoes

-Add potatoes to a pot of heavily salted cold water and bring to a simmer.
+Place potatoes in a large saucepan or pot of heavily salted cold water, using enough water to cover the potatoes.
+Set your pot of water over medium high heat and bring to a boil.
 The exact cook time varies depending on the size of the potatoes

-- Baby Reds (and small red potatoes) are done after boiling in 15-20 minutes.
+- Baby Red Potatoes (and small red potatoes) are done after boiling in 15-20 minutes.